ark-konopacki/calabash-ios-image-proc/README.md

  command will be: <br />
  `$ gem install ruby-opencv -- --with-opencv-dir="/usr/local/Cellar/opencv/2.4.12_2"` <br />

+Lib with methods avalable as a gem
+ `$ gem install cal-ios-image-proc`

 (**Optional**)For Ruby I suggest to use **rbenv**.
 For installation follow steps described under: https://github.com/rbenv/rbenv#homebrew-on-mac-os-x